rabblerouser/docs/README.md

 Rabble Rouser will be offered for free, alllowing organisations to spend their time and money on the things that matter.

-It will have a membership registration core and a set of plugins.
+It will have a membership registration core and a set of plugins that perform other functions, eg. email campaigns.

 ## Our goals